AhmetCetin04/Learn-Git-With-Anki/Class0-Introduction.md

 5. Git Innesential Commands
 6. Git Innesential Options

+After section 3 you should be able to use git.

+Anything after is voluntary, but I advise finishing 5.

+This resource will revolve around the provided Anki deck.

+The deck will start small, as you progress new cards will be provided.

-As you progress update your Anki deck whenever prompted.
+As you progress update your deck whenever prompted.